-Trouble finds Karnataka CM Yediyurappa again, BJP MLAs meeting trigger speculations
+Trouble finds Karnataka CM Yediyurappa again, BJP MLAs' meeting trigger speculations

 Bengaluru, May 29: It looks like Karnataka Chief Minister BS Yediyurappa once again found to be in trouble with respect to the Chief Ministerial post.
 On Friday, CM Yediyurappa dismissed reports that he has convened an emergency meeting of a section of BJP MLAs after a group of party legislators met in Belagavi, fuelling speculations about fresh discontentment in the ruling camp.